Redwood Day School

 Redwood Day School (Feb 27, 2024)

 As any parent desires, we simply wanted our kid to be educated in a safe and loving environment, Redwood Day is not that place.
-The reality is that our kid and the other kids that left are thriving at their public schools.
+The reality is that our kid is thriving at their public school.
 All have found better instruction and a greater sense of belonging from students, teachers, and the entire school community.
 I would recommend looking at Park Day if you are looking for a private school alternative.
 Otherwise, save your money and send your kid to public school.
 Invest your time and money there.

 RE: